 Welcome to Motlow State Community College!

 Motlow’s Workforce Innovation team partners with regional industry stakeholders to produce students with in-demand, industry-recognized credentials.
-Workforce also offers a robust variety of training and professional development courses, tailored to meet individual business and industry needs.
+Workforce also offers a robust variety of training and professional development courses tailored to meet individual business and industry needs.

 Motlow ranks as the #1 top-performing college in Tennessee for the second consecutive year, outperforming its peer institutions in dual enrollment, retention, and three-year graduation rates.
-With almost 7,000 students, the College set a new enrollment record for fall 2019.
+With almost 7,000 students, the College set a new enrollment record for Fall 2019.

 MOORE COUNTY – 6015 Ledford Mill Road, Tullahoma, TN 37388

 The original, central campus of Motlow State is located on 187 acres of beautifully wooded land in Moore County.
-It is approximately five miles from Tullahoma via State Route 55 or State Route 130, about eight miles from Lynchburg via State Route 55, and approximately 12 miles from Shelbyville via State Route 130.
+It is approximately five miles from Tullahoma via State Route 55 or State Route 130, about eight miles from Lynchburg via State Route 55, and about 12 miles from Shelbyville via State Route 130.
 Other locations include: